birkskyum/storage-subnet/README.md

      - `REDIS_PASSWORD`: Your redis instance password.
      - `REDIS_HOST`: optional, default is 127.0.0.1, IP to which redis should be attached.
      - `REDIS_PORT`: Port to run redis within a docker container (same port is exposed)
-     - `REDIS_CONF`: Your redis conf path.
-If you use the base one provided in this repository it could be `./config/redis-docker.conf`.
      - `FILETAO_WALLET`: Bittensor wallet name to use.
      - `FILETAO_HOTKEY`: Bittensor hotkey name to use.
      - `FILETAO_NETUID`: optional, default is 21, Net UID of the bittensor subnet to connect.